Your guide to the best national parks in the USA!

 Number of Visitors(2021): 2.4 million

-The peaks are snowcapped, and the active volcano is 14410 feet tall and covers 369 square kilometers of protected territory, and Mount Rainier National Park is a unique and spectacular National Park.
+The peaks are snowcapped, and the active volcano is 14410 feet tall and covers 369 square kilometers of protected territory, Mount Rainier National Park is a unique and spectacular National Park.

 It takes the ordinary person a couple of days to visit at various times to see all the city’s beauty.
 Mount Rainier is renowned for its amazing Reflective Lakes like Tipsoo and Reflection Lakes.